 Using Kilo for Free

-Kilo Code can be used completely free of charge, but you need to understand where Kilo uses AI models and configure each one appropriately.
+Kilo Code can be used completely free of charge.
+There are three places where Kilo uses AI model inference, and each can be configured to use free models.

-- Agentic interactions - Coding assistant conversations in IDE extensions (VS Code, JetBrains), CLI, and cloud services like App Builder and Code Reviewer
+- Agentic interactions — Conversations with coding agents in IDE extensions (VS Code, JetBrains), CLI, and cloud services like App Builder and Code Reviewer

 - Autocomplete — In-editor code completions as you type (IDE extensions only)

-- CLI Background tasks - Automatic session titles and context summarization (CLI only)
+- Background tasks — Automatic session titles and context summarization

-Each of these can consume credits by default.
-For a completely free Kilo experience, you must configure all three to use free models.
+Each of these consumes credits by default.
+To use Kilo entirely for free, configure all three to use free models.

 Free Agentic Usage

-Kilo Code provides access to free models for your coding tasks through the Kilo Gateway and partner providers.
+Kilo provides free models for coding tasks through the Kilo Gateway and partner providers.

 In the IDE Extensions (VS Code, JetBrains):